shivankurkapoor/raijin/readme.md

 4. Sign up to create an account on Raijin.
 5. Sign in to your account.
 6. User home page will show your recommendations.
 If this is a first login, rate a few movies and hit submit button to generate recommendations.

-PS - Interface is a little shabby and not too bad for development and learning purpose.
+PS : Interface is a little shabby, but not too bad for development and learning purpose.
 Enjoy :)